What are the quality assurance review (QAR) requirements for licensed CPA firms?

 (5), compilation services, as defined by WAC 4-30-010

-(12), or other professional services for which a report expressing assurance is prescribed by professional standards in Washington state are not required to participate in a peer review program, and shall request exemption on each firm license renewal application.
+(12), or other professional services for which a report expressing assurance is prescribed by professional standards are not required to participate in a peer review program, and shall request exemption on each firm license renewal application.

 (a) The board will:

 (i) Annually appoint a compliance assurance oversight committee, and such other committees as the board, in its discretion deems necessary, to provide oversight of the administration of approved peer review programs in order to provide reasonable assurance that peer reviews are being conducted and reported on in accordance with the minimum standards for performing and reporting on peer reviews;

 (ii) Consider reports from the compliance assurance oversight committee;

 (iii) Direct the evaluation of peer review reports and related documents submitted by firms;

 (iv) Determine the appropriate action for firms that have unresolved matters relating to the peer review process or that have not complied with, or acted in disregard of the peer review requirements;

 (v) Determine appropriate action for firms when issues with a peer review report may warrant further action; and